Facebook removes NewsNow page without explanation - Press Gazette

 Facebook News: US publishers happy with cash for content - but say project is a 'PR move'

 Facebook said on Tuesday afternoon it was working to restore the page after four days following questions from Press Gazette.
+It was back up by Wednesday afternoon.

 A Facebook spokesperson said: “The page was removed in error… We’re in touch with NewsNow also to apologise.”